THE ULTIMATE PLUS SIZE

 SNACKS

-Packing extra snacks is especially important for those with dietary restrictions.
+On a different note, packing extra snacks can be important for those with dietary restrictions.
 While we can accommodate all dietary restrictions, due to the remote nature of our adventures, there might not be as much variety as you’d find at home, so packing the snacks you know you love is definitely advised.
 If you have questions about what to expect on your adventure when it comes to food, don’t hesitate to reach out to our team.

 ADDITIONAL GALÁPAGOS PACKING TIPS